There is a free, quick and easy way to report lost property. There is no charge for Devon and Cornwall Residents.

 Once you have completed the form (which you can update or edit at any time), you will receive a lost property reference number which can be used for your insurance claim, should you choose to make one.

 Please note: The form does ask for your date of birth.
+The form mentions a charge but for Devon and Cornwall residents this does not need to be paid.

 You can report almost anything lost within the UK via this system, with the following exceptions: